There are usually a number of different soil layers underneath a house.

 Typical drywall cracks during foundation settlement are commonly located at the corners of doors and windows and along drywall seams.
 Drywall tape can also be a good indicator, especially if it's ripping or coming loose.
 Drywall cracks can also be a sign of sinking crawl space supports, sinking floors, and heaving floors.

 There are several different types of foundation piers; each one is designed to address a different kind of foundation problem.
-We install three different kinds of foundation piers: push piers, helical piers, and slab piers.
+We install three different kinds of foundation piers: push piers, and slab piers.

 Push piers connect the foundation to strong, stable soil or bedrock.